SameerAMohamed/CovidDash/README.md

 4)Add more metrics

+5)Use a script to update data with most up-to-date CSV.
+Potentially use Beautiful Soup?

 ## To run simply run main.py and follow the link in the console to open in browser

 ## How it works